mah0001/metadata-editor-docs-v2/documenting_general_instructions.md

 Clicking on a validation error will take you to the element that needs to be edited.

-## Collaborators ##
+## Collaborators

-The frame **Collaborators** in the project Home page will show the list of collaborators who have access to the project, with information on their permission level (View, Edit, Admin, Owner).
+The frame *Collaborators* in the *Project home* page will show the list of collaborators who have access to the project, with information on their permission level (View, Edit, Admin, Owner).
 If you are the owner or administrator of the project, you may edit this list (adding or removing collaborators) from the list by clicking on the icon on top of the frame.

 ![image](img/ME_UG_v1-0-0_documenting_general_collaborators.png)

-## Collections ##
+## Collections

-The frame **Collections** in the project Home page will show the list of collections to which the project belongs.
+The frame *Collections* in the *Project home* page will show the list of collections to which the project belongs.
 If you are the owner or administrator of the project, you may edit this list (adding or removing collections) from the list by clicking on the icon on top of the frame.

 ## File manager ##